qua-platform/quam/docs/components/pulses.md

         # This function generates a linearly spaced array to form a triangular waveform
         return np.linspace(self.amplitude_start, self.amplitude_stop, self.length)
 ```
 Ensure this code is saved in a properly structured Python module within your project so that it can be imported as needed.
-For details on organizing custom components, refer to the [Custom Components][custom-components] section of the QuAM documentation
+For details on organizing custom components, refer to the [Custom QuAM Components](/components/custom-components) section of the QuAM documentation

 ### Extending to Readout Pulses
 To create a readout pulse derived from a control pulse, subclass both the specific control pulse and the [ReadoutPulse][quam.components.pulses.ReadoutPulse] class.
 Below is an example of how to adapt the Triangular Pulse into a readout pulse.